AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 3. Wait a few minutes and then re-run the IC Client jarfile as above, adding **--methods** to the end of the command.

 ## Lab 5 - Creating a Spreadsheet from an AVD Report - TBD

+## Lab 6 - API Examples

+The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.